3 History of Rockets & Space Flight

 First Steps into Space

 The late 1950s and 1960s saw tremendous technical growth in the field of astronautical engineering and rocketry, not all of it being known to the public.
 Then, in 1957, the surprise launch of the Soviet Union’s Sputnik-1 became the first artificial satellite in space.
-Shortly after, the Soviets launched Sputnik II, carrying a slightly heavier payload.
+Shortly after, the Soviets launched Sputnik 2, carrying a slightly heavier payload.
 It had four external antennas and broadcast radio pulses around the Earth.
-The success of the Sputnik launches precipitated an era of political and military uncertainty in the U.S., triggering the Sputnik Crisis and then the so-called “Space Race.”
+The success of the Sputnik launches precipitated an era of significant political and military uncertainty in the U.S., first triggering the Sputnik Crisis and then the so-called “Space Race” between the U.S. and the Soviets.
+In 1960, Korabl-Sputnik 2 (Sputnik 5) was launched, carrying the dogs Strelka and Belka, who became the first living beings to survive a trip into space.

 A photograph of a model of Sputnik on a black background.